utxostack/utxo-stack-doc/docs/intro.md

 Cross-chain Leap is benefiting from the very native feature of UTXO model.
 For RGB++ assets minted on Bitcoin or Branch chains, they can Leap between each other without any bridge.
 The Leap operation is secure, permissionless, and decentralized.

-## rBTC bridge
+## rBTC wrapper

 Although the Leap feature is perfect for user-defined assets in the ecosystem, the BTC itself is unfortunately not a part of RGB++ assets.
 We cannot make BTC move to Branch chain without bridge.

-rBTC bridge is a wrapper to make BTC into a RGB++ compatible asset.
-Different from most of other multisig bridges, rBTC bridge is a capital efficient over-collateralized bridge.
+rBTC wrapper makes BTC into a RGB++ compatible asset.
+Different from most of other multisig bridges, rBTC wrapper is a capital efficient over-collateralized bridge.
 A set of smart contracts is running on RGB++ layer to monitor the operators.
 The operators' deposit will be slashed if they committed any kind of malicious actions.
-And the rBTC holders will get full compensation if the bridge operators collude to steal the locked BTC.

-Thus the rBTC bridge is a trustless and economic-secure bridge.
+And the rBTC holders will get full compensation if the bridge operators collude to steal the locked BTC. **The security model of rBTC wrapper doesn't rely on the 2/3 honest assumption.
+Thus the rBTC wrapper is a trustless and economic-secure bridge.**

 ## DA Layer